Sagarsgsg/Sagar-daily-task-linux/README.md

 			:grep "the" sagu.txt
 				o/p:-
 					the logfile is not updated. latest
 					logs are added in the last postion bottom.

 	---> if i want to print the line which contaian "THE"

-			:grep -i "THE" sagu.txt      # To ignore case sensitive we use grep command# o/p:-
+			:grep -i "THE" sagu.txt      # To ignore case sensitive we use -i in grep command# o/p:-
 						the logfile is not updated. latest
 						logs are added in the last postion bottom.

 	---> if i want to print the line which contaian occure "NullPointerException" in sagu.txt :grep -i "NullPointerException" sagu.txt